-For the six months ended December 31, 2023 (Unaudited) For the three months ended December 31, 2023 (Unaudited) For the six months ended December 31, 2022 (Unaudited) For the three months ended December 31, 2022 (Unaudited) Net income \$ 2,623 \$ 5,071 \$ 1,341 \$ 2,224 Less: distributed and undistributed income allocated to unvested restricted common stock 336 621 172 272 Net income allocated to EVI Industries, Inc. shareholders \$ 2,287 \$ 4,450 \$ 1,169 \$ 1,952 Weighted average shares outstanding used in basic earnings per share 12,621 12,545 12,659 12,534 Dilutive common share equivalents 624 237 614 120 Weighted average shares outstanding used in diluted earnings per share 13,245 12,782 13,273 12,654 Basic earnings per share \$ 0.18 \$ 0.35 \$ 0.09 \$ 0.16 Diluted earnings per share \$ 0.17 \$ 0.35 \$ 0.09 \$ 0.15
+For the three months ended September 30, 2024 (Unaudited) 2023 (Unaudited) Net income \$ 3,231 \$ 1,282 Less: distributed and undistributed income allocated to unvested restricted common stock 458 153 Net income allocated to EVI Industries, Inc. shareholders \$ 2,773 \$ 1,129 Weighted average shares outstanding used in basic earnings per share 12,685 12,581 Dilutive common share equivalents 362 624 Weighted average shares outstanding used in diluted earnings per share 13,047 13,205 Basic earnings per share \$ 0.22 \$ 0.09 Diluted earnings per share \$ 0.21 \$ 0.09

-During the six and three months ended December 31, 2023, other than 287,338 and 355,964 shares, respectively, of common stock subject to unvested restricted stock awards or restricted stock units, there were no potentially dilutive securities outstanding.
-During the six and three months ended December 31, 2022, other than 1,754,588 shares of common stock subject to unvested restricted stock awards or restricted stock units, there were no potentially dilutive securities outstanding.
+At September 30, 2024 and 2023, other than 708,685 shares and 216,203 shares, respectively, of common stock subject to unvested restricted stock awards or restricted stock units, there were no potentially dilutive securities outstanding.

-Note (6) - Debt: Long-term debt as of December 31, 2023 and June 30, 2023 are as follows (in thousands):
+Note (6) - Debt: Long-term debt as of September 30, 2024 and June 30, 2024 are as follows (in thousands):

-December 31, 2023 June 30, 2023 Revolving credit facility \$ 31,000 \$ 35,000

-Less: unamortized discount and deferred financing costs (114) (131) Total long-term debt, net \$ 30,886 \$ 34,869
+September 30, 2024 June 30, 2024 Revolving credit facility \$ 20,000 \$ 13,000 Less: unamortized discount and deferred financing costs (88) (97) Total long-term debt, net \$ 19,912 \$ 12,903

 The Company is party, as borrower, to a syndicated credit agreement (the "Credit Agreement") which allows for borrowings in the maximum aggregate principal amount of up to \$100 million, with an accordion feature to increase the revolving credit facility by up to \$ 40 million for a total of \$ 140 million.
 A portion of the revolving credit facility is available for swingline loans of up to a sublimit of \$5 million and for the issuance of standby letters of credit of up to a sublimit of \$10 million.
-Borrowings (other than swingline loans) under the Credit Agreement currently bear interest, at a rate, at the Company's election at the time of borrowing, equal to (a) the Bloomberg Short-Term Bank Yield Index rate (the "BSBY rate") plus a margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
-Swingline loans generally bear interest at the Base Rate plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
-During November 2023, Bloomberg Index Services Limited announced it will discontinue the BSBY rate on November 15, 2024.
-Pursuant to the terms of the Credit Agreement, in connection with the discontinuation of the BSBY rate, when determined by the administrative agent under the Credit Agreement, the BSBY rate will be replaced with the Secured Overnight Financing Rate ("SOFR") plus a SOFR adjustment ranging from a minimum of 0.11% to a maximum of 0.43%.
+As of September 30, 2024, borrowings (other than swingline loans) under the Credit Agreement bore interest, at a rate, at the Company's election at the time of borrowing, equal to (a) the Bloomberg Short-Term Bank Yield Index rate (the "BSBY rate") plus a margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranged between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+Swingline loans generally bore interest at the Base Rate plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+As previously disclosed, pursuant to the terms of the Credit Agreement, in connection with the discontinuation of the BSBY rate, the BSBY rate was to be replaced, when determined by the administrative agent under the Credit Agreement, with the Secured Overnight Financing Rate ("SOFR") plus a SOFR adjustment ranging from a minimum of 0.11% to a maximum of 0.43%.
+Such replacement occurred during October 2024.
 The maturity date of the Credit Agreement is May 6, 2027.
+As of September 30, 2024, the Company had approximately \$20.0 million of outstanding borrowings under the Credit Agreement, which accrued interest at a weighted average rate of 6.40%.

 EVI Industries, Inc. and Subsidiaries

 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-December 31, 2023
+September 30, 2024

 (Unaudited)